gabeduke/opsdroid-docker/README.md

 #### `build_stack.sh`

 Build stack is a simple shell script to run the deploy pipeline from start to finish.
+After running the build stack, the new `docker-compose.yaml` can be used for future deployments.

 #### `./config`